-Celina E. Dubin is currently a candidate for Doctor of Medicine (’22) at the Icahn School of Medicine at Mount Sinai and has applied into dermatology for her medical residency training.
+Celina Dubin graduated from medical school with a distinction in research in May 2022.
+She is currently a resident physician in New York City, where she is training to become a dermatologist.
 She previously graduated Magna Cum Laude with a Bachelor of Arts from Harvard University, where she studied psychology and global health and health policy.

 Throughout her time in medical school, she has gained great research experience in complex dermatological conditions and their treatments.
 She has served as a research fellow in the Laboratory for Inflammatory Skin Disease at Mount Sinai Hospital in New York City.
 In this role, she has conducted independent research on frontal fibrosing alopecia, alopecia areata, and atopic dermatitis, among several other inflammatory skin conditions.
 She has served as a first author and co-author on several scientific manuscripts published in widely read medical journals, including the Journal of the American Academy of Dermatology and Allergy.